 Tussock Sedge is a clump-forming, wildlife-friendly sedge adapted to grow in or near water.
 It has grass-like leaves and reddish-brown flowers, which bloom on spikes, May-June.
 It spreads by rhizomes (underground stems) to form colonies.
 As the old leaves die, they build up around the living plant, making a “tussock” or little hill.
 The tussocks trap water, helping other aquatic plants to establish.
 Tussock Sedge provides habitat for wildlife, including frogs, toads, salamanders, ducks, herons, rails, snipes and sparrows.
 Birds use its leaves and stems to build nests and also feed on its seeds.
 Tussock Sedge is a host for butterfly and moth larvae (caterpillars), including Eyed Brown (Satyrodes eurydice), Mulberry Wing (Poanes massasoit), and Black Dash (Euphyes conspicua).
 Use it in moist to wet areas of the yard and in areas affected by seasonal flooding.
 Plant it in rain gardens or along edges of ponds or water gardens.
 It can also be used as an accent plant.

-Pennsylvania Sedge is a low-growing, semi-evergreen perennial sedge, which loves shade.
+Pennsylvania Sedge is a low-growing, semi-evergreen perennial sedge, which grows well in shade.
 The bright-green, arching, grass-like leaves grow in soft clumps.
 This plant spreads by rhizomes (underground stems) to form a nice groundcover.

 Gray Birch is a medium-sized, short-lived deciduous tree with chalky white bark.
 It grows best in areas where the soil is shaded, cool, and moist.
 Keep the shallow root system moist by using mulch and watering during dry weather.
 This tree can be short-lived in New Jersey.
 It does not tolerate heat and humidity well, and grows best in areas with cool summers.
 Use Gray Birch in rain gardens and other areas of the yard with moist soil conditions, or in woodland gardens.